 He recently graduated from The School of Toronto Dance Theatre where he has performed in works by choreographers Kate Alton, Robert Desrosiers, Danny Grossman, Sasha Ivanochko, James Kudelka, Louis Laberge-Côté, Sharon Moore, Ofilio Sinbadhino, Julia Sasso, and Darryl Tracy.
 He has also attended the Joffrey Ballet School 2014 NYC summer intensive as well as Hubbard Street Dance Chicago 2015, and ProArteDanza 2015 summer intensive.
 In Toronto he has performed with emiMOTION, Kalos Collectives, Nostos Collectives and Toronto Heritage Dance, dancing in Peter Randazzo’s A Simple Melody.
 He recently moved to Vancouver to attend the Arts Umbrella interational dance intensive and to begin the Arts Umbrella training program.

 Dominic was born in Quebec, QB (CAN) and received his formal dance training, in Ottawa, ON (CAN), from Leeming DanceWorks.
 Here he trained in contemporary, tap, jazz, ballet and hip hop.
 He graduated from Canterbury Arts High School, where he trained in Ballet and Modern, with a minor focus on composition.
 Dom has taken intensive workshops such as Dancefuzion, Alvin Ailey, FRESH, Paula Morgan, and Movement Invention Project (MIP).
 In October 2013, Prud’homme performed in the Arts Under 20 Show: Fill up and Get out, a contemporary dance show with an interactive gallery directed and choreographed by Emma Portner and Jade Whitney, in Toronto, ON.
 In July 2014, Dominic organized an event called Sh(a)ring Pe(r)spec(t)ive(s) at the Shenkman Arts Centre in Ottawa, ON.
 The event was an art sale with a series of performances of different art forms, to raise and maintain awareness of the arts in the community, and to raise money for the MASC charity.
-Dominic is currently a student at Point Park University, majoring in dance with a concentration in modern and jazz.
-Here he has had the opportunity to perform works by Nicholas Petrov, Keisha Lalama, Garfield Lemonius, Ruben Graciani, David Parsons, Lar Lubovitch, Jessica Hendricks and Madboots Dance.
-He is also part of the faculty of Fresh Dance Intensive, directed and founded by David Norsworthy.
-This past summer, Dominic was excited to have jump started Beyond Movement Dance Intensive, alongside Madeline Wright, the dance-based laboratory for growing and curious artists.
-In the fall, Dominic will be taking time off school to explore some of his other passions and humanitarian endeavors, such as Volunteering Abroad with “Light Footsteps Dance” in (Chiang Mai, Thailand), yoga, cooking, photography/film, and event planning through community based projects.
+Dominic studied at Point Park University, majoring in dance with a concentration in modern and jazz.
+There he had the opportunity to perform works by Nicholas Petrov, Keisha Lalama, Garfield Lemonius, Ruben Graciani, David Parsons, Lar Lubovitch, Jessica Hendricks and Madboots Dance.
+He was also part of the faculty of Fresh Dance Intensive, directed and founded by David Norsworthy.
+Dominic started Beyond Movement Dance Intensive, alongside Madeline Wright, the dance-based laboratory for growing and curious artists.

 Meghan Pugh trained at Leeming DanceWorks for 7 years in ballet, jazz and tap before joining Canada’s National Ballet School at the age of 11.
 Then she joined The National Ballet of Canada as a RBC Apprentice in 2012 and became a member of the Corps de Ballet in 2014.